SoftUni-Internal/interactive-content/EN/04-For-Loop/05-Iterate-over-Characters.md

 **ASCII** stands for **American Standard Code for Information Interchange**.

-Computers can only process numbers; therefore, the ASCII code is used as a numerical equivalent of any character, i.e. “a” or “@”.
+Computers can only process numbers; therefore, the ASCII code is used as a numerical equivalent of any character, i.e. "a" or "@".

 Here is a part of the ASCII table: